Tips to Help Parents Plan for the Upcoming School Year

 Summer can fly by, especially in the Northwest.
 Getting ready for fall is important, but so is enjoying the sunshine, swimming pools, hiking trails, camping, games, or whatever makes summer special for your family.
 Relish time to do something that everyone enjoys and notice how you feel.
 If something feels challenging next year, you can tap back into the feelings you found during a special summer moment to remember what can go well.
 Teachers want to know those highlights too!

-PAVE provides an article, with links to self-care videos: Self-Care is Critical for Caregivers with Unique Challenges.
+PAVE has an article, with links to self-care videos: Self-Care is Critical for Caregivers with Unique Challenges.

 PAVE works all year and is happy to help.
 If you click Get Help and fill out a request for individualized assistance, we will contact you by phone and/or email and schedule time to discuss your specific questions.